What is the first step toward relief?

-The omega-3 fatty acids have been shown to modify inflammation associated with rheumatoid arthritis (RA) without the troubling gastrointestinal side effects of traditional treatments.
+Omega-3 fatty acids have been shown to modify inflammation without the troubling gastrointestinal side effects of traditional treatments.

-Comparatively, Emu Oil is principally comprised of essential fatty acids- omega 3, 6, 7 & 9.
-Is it proven to be helpful with arthritis?
+Comparatively, Emu Oil is principally comprised of essential fatty acids omega 3, 6, 7 & 9.
+Is it proven to be helpful for reducing the symptoms of mild arthritis?

-Number of research studies has been conducted on emu oil, a natural remedies used by Australian aborigines for thousands of years.
+A number of research studies have been conducted on emu oil, a natural remedy used by Australian aborigines for thousands of years.

 |Emu Tracks Emu Oil Typical Analysis |

 Myristic Acid 0.44%

 Linolenic Acid 0.6%